kagan94/Battleship-game/README.md

 ## TODO Server:
 * add check if someone stayed in this region, if yes hit = 1, otherwise hit = 0 (in register_hit function)
+* if ship sank, send notification to all players in this game
+* notify next player if hit = 0

 ## TODO Client: